psychemedia/island-storynotes/elder-puckaster.md

 Scouts were sent out in all directions, and small parties of the most active fairies were ordered to advance, and form pickets indifferent directions.
 Then followed a few minutes of awful suspense.
 John Kann was terribly frightened, and he wished with all his heart, that he had never come near the fairy-ground, or become acquainted with Mr. Puck.
 He at first thought of hiding himself under his own hat.
 But, to his utter dismay there was not room enough to creep under, and he found that he was not near strong enough to lift up the brim.
 At length he found a stalk of ragwort, and he contrived to climb up nearly as high as the yellow flower on the top.
 But this was by no means a place of safety.
 What, thought he, could be more likely than that the rat should smell him out, and just bite off his leg, to see how he tasted: or the rat might pull him down; and begin nibbling at his head, till he had ate him all up, like a raddish.

 To be eaten up by a lion or a tiger was, to be sure, a dreadful thing; but then there was something grand in the idea.
 It would be put in all the newspapers; and, no doubt an account of it would be engraved upon his tomb; and so his name be handed down to posterity.
-But, to think of having been snifted with brown powder till one was only a few inches high, and then to be nibbled up by a rat like a piece of toasted cheese.
+But, to think of having been sniffed with brown powder till one was only a few inches high, and then to be nibbled up by a rat like a piece of toasted cheese.
 It was horrible! horrible!
 If the rat really did come that way, he considered his death as certain.
 No rat of any sense or taste would think of eating one of those flimsy gossamer fairies, when he could find a real bit of substantial flesh and blood.
 Besides, if he should prefer a fairy, they were so much more active, and would be sure to get out of the way.
 The fairies, too, knew all the footpaths, and nooks and corners, amongst the blades of grass.
 And, as for what Mr. Puck called his arms, whoever saw a more complete farce in his life.
 What would an old rat care for spears made of grass straw, or swords made of briar thorns.
 It was most ridiculous, and at the same time, most melancholy.

 While John Kann was thus musing to himself, and lamenting his hard fate, he was suddenly roused by a great bustle among the fairies.
 The cause was evident:— one of the advanced-posts had been carried, and the picket had been driven in, and a number of fairies rushed back among the others, waving their arms above their heads, and shouting,